-Conversion tracking helps you see which of your ads lead to a conversion — and the journey a customer takes to achieve that action.
+Conversion tracking helps you see which clicks led to conversions — and the journey a customer took to achieve that action.

 If you’re new to conversion tracking, it can feel a little intimidating.
 There’s code to install, tags to manage, and goals to optimize for.
 This guide to conversion tracking in Google Ads will help.